Nonvanishing of products in $v_2$-periodic families at the prime $3$: Detection and nondetection statements

-the first defined by smashing the $v_2^9$-self map of \cite{marksatya} with $\tmf$, and the second defined by $\tmf$-scalar multiplication, and the third by $\j^2/27$-scalar multiplication, are homotopic up to a sign.
+the first defined by smashing a $v_2^9$-self map of \cite{marksatya} or \cite{tmfthree} with $\tmf$, and the second defined by $\tmf$-scalar multiplication, and the third by $\j^2/27$-scalar multiplication, are homotopic up to a sign.
 Similarly, the $\j^2/27$-linear maps

 are homotopic up to a sign. \end{lemma}

 \begin{proof} Consider the maps of abelian groups